Ceelog/phpdoc-en/src/ref/iconv.md

 <span class="function">iconv\_strpos</span> is the number of characters
 that appear before the needle, rather than the offset in bytes to the position where the needle has been found.
-The characters are counted on the basis of the specified character set `charset`.
+The characters are counted on the basis of the specified character set `encoding`.

 ### Parameters